Tres-cool/ERC-Cool/README.md

 # ERC-Cool

 # About the Project
-The 'ERC-Cool' is an improved implementation on any blockchain standard smart contract, that weaves real world, perpetual carbon removal into any smart contract that inherits it.
+The 'ERC-Cool' is a carbon removing smart contract interface composable with any standard smart contract, to weaves real world, perpetual carbon removal into any  contract that inherits it.
 Transforming whatever we tokenize into a powerful tool against climate change.

 The goal of ERC-Cool is to provide a planet cooling - sustainable - digital public good.
 Available to all, without permission.
 Able to be sprinkled to every corner of the internet and set an entirely new standard of collective climate action.